carlbarrdahl/webpush.eth/README.md

 }
 ```

-### 3. Enabled Push Notifications and subscribe to events
+### 3. Enable Push Notifications and subscribe to events

 ```tsx
 import { useRegisterPush, useSubscribe } from "@webpush.eth/react";